 Tubeless inflator — a specialist high-volume chamber that can be pressurised to give a powerful blast of air to seat tubeless road or mountain bike tyres

-Cheap bike pumps: our favourites for 2019
+Cheap bike pumps: our favourites for 2020

 Topeak Roadie Dax

-The Topeak Roadie Dax pumps on both directions of its stroke Topeak
+The Topeak Roadie Dax pumps on both directions of its stroke.
+Topeak

 This pump’s party trick is that it inflates on both directions of its stroke, significantly reducing the time it takes to get a tyre up to pressure.

-There are cheaper pumps out there, but a little bit of extra outlay now will more than pay for itself in improved longevity and ease of use in the long run.
+There are outright cheaper pumps out there, but a little bit of extra outlay now will more than pay for itself in improved longevity and ease of use in the long run.

-Topeak Joe Blow
+Topeak Joe Blow III

-The Joe Blow has been in Topeak’s lineup for donkey’s years and has a well-deserved reputation for being one of the best value track pumps on the market.
+The Joe Blow has been in Topeak’s lineup for donkey’s years and is now on its third iteration.

-Available in both road and mountain bike versions, the pump can also often be found with healthy discounts on RRP.
+The pump can also often be found with healthy discounts on RRP.

-Use: Best for emergency road-side inflation
+Best for… emergency roadside inflation

 Specialized Air Tool Blast

-Tubeless inflators are an invaluable investment if you have a tubeless setup on your road or mountain bike.
+A tubeless inflator is a worthwhile investment if you have a tubeless setup on your road or mountain bike.
 Reuben Bakker-Dyos / Immediate Media

-Use: Best for seating troublesome tubeless setups
+Best for… seating troublesome tubeless setups